-Unfortunately, traumatic brain injuries (TBIs) or brain damage can result from almost any type accident— motorcycle wrecks, on-the-job injuries, car crashes, and even a tragic trip and fall case I once handled.
+Unfortunately, traumatic brain injuries (TBIs) or brain damage can result from almost any type accident— motorcycle wrecks, on-the-job injuries, car crashes, and even tragic trip and fall or slip and fall cases.

 The brain is a delicate, highly complex organ that’s easily damaged; that’s why it’s surrounded by our hard skulls!
 Injuring the brain doesn’t require literally bashing your skull in.
 As most of us now know, those concussions NFL players get despite heavily padded helmets are actually mild brain injuries.